Arstanley/arstanley.github.io/_pages/about.md

 More About Me
 ======
- In my spare time, I enjoy reading philosophies and economics, and I also play basketball for intramural teams at Notre Dame.
-I also casually write algorithmic future and equities trading strategies for personal investment.
+ In my spare time, I enjoy reading, and I also play intramural basketball at Notre Dame.
+I am also produce music in my free time.